 Mixing is a creative process

 Here’s where we make bold decisions and shape the overall sound of a track…what instruments will be more prominent, what’s going to sound far and what’s going to be close and focused instead etc…whether we’re mixing our on music or someone else’s we must have a very clear artistic vision of what we want from the mix because everything, from the reverbs we choose to the transients profile of the track will add up and help convey the message of a song.
-It goes without saying that “The System” won’t undermine the artistic component of mixing, in fact the opposite is true, our method will cut out the clutter and it’ll give us the opportunity to have fun while mixing.
+It goes without saying that “The System” won’t undermine the artistic component of mixing, in fact the opposite is true, this approach will cut out the clutter and it’ll give us the opportunity to have fun while mixing.

 Have three reference tracks per mix.
 These tracks will be your “reality check”, they’ll be telling you things like “the snare is too loud”, “your Hi-Hat needs de-essing”, “the vocals are too dry” and so on.
 Pick your references carefully for the music you need to mix and trust them because they will turn your listening environment into a reliable source of information.
 This is even more important if you’re mixing something you didn’t compose/produce in the first place, references give you a snapshot of the artist’s musical vision and you can both have a chat, based on the given references, to try and understand a bit more about the desired outcome